FortressFinance/fortress-contracts/README.md

 # Change directory into the cloned repo
 cd fortress-contracts

-# Create an .env file
+# Create a .env file
 touch .env

 # Add your mainnet RPC URL to the .env file